 At the end of the practicum, you are required to write a final report and submit it to the drop box in Desire2Learn.
 A final evaluation form will be sent to your supervisor.
 Your grade will be based upon this evaluation, the final report, and completion of the required number of work hours specified on the practicum contract.

-For more information about practicum credit, contact Ms. Angela Walsh, Instructor of Communication, at firstname.lastname@example.org.
+For more information about practicum credit, contact Ms. AJ Walsh, at firstname.lastname@example.org.